jcugnoni/CAEAppCenter/README.md

 - check file integrity with checksum
 - add support for external URLs for file download...
 - add support for other type of "runtimes" like ...
-- add automated install of singularity or apptainer ?